neurodata/m2g/CONTRIBUTING.md

 The most up-to-date branch, it is where feature branches are added to and is what gets merged into deploy.
 This version of the pipeline has not been as thoroughly tested as deploy, meaning there may be issues/less accurate results.

 ## Contributing through GitHub
-We appreciate all contributions to ndmg, but those accepted fastest will follow a workflow similar to the following:
+We appreciate all contributions to m2g, but those accepted fastest will follow a workflow similar to the following:

 1. **Comment on an existing issue or open a new issue referencing your addition.**<br />
-  This allows other members of the ndmg development team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.
+  This allows other members of the m2g development team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.

-2. **Fork the ndmg repository to your profile.**
+2. **Fork the m2g repository to your profile.**

-3. **Make the changes you've discussed, following the ndmg Code Format** Keep the changes focused: Changing one feature or addressing one bug per pull request.
+3. **Make the changes you've discussed, following the m2g Code Format** Keep the changes focused: Changing one feature or addressing one bug per pull request.
   Keep the commit history clean and concise.
 Commit messages should be in [imperative mood](https://chris.beams.io/posts/git-commit/).
   It is highly recommended that you test your changes thoroughly before submitting a pull request.